Raikho/landing-page/README.md

-This project is to create a landing page to test out concepts learned in The Odin project.
+This project is to create a landing page to test out concepts learned in The Odin Project.